 Opioid dependence is a challenging and complicated condition, but it can be treated.
 If you’re working to overcome opioid dependence, you know the experience can sometimes be overwhelming.
 That’s why the formulation of your medication should help make your experience convenient.

 Our providers at QLMC are specially trained and certified to help you with your opioid dependence.
 Our office is discrete and we understand the unique needs you have in managing your dependence.
 Contact us for more detail at 520-733-2250 and start living opioid free today.

-Our Suboxone doctors are Dr. “Jack” McGettigan, Dr. McCabe, and Dr. Gerhauser.
+Our Suboxone doctors are Dr. McGettigan, Dr. McCabe, Dr. Gerhauser and Dave Stevens, PA.